Alfred Eisenstaedt: Personal life

 After first settling in New York City in 1935, Eisenstaedt lived in Jackson Heights, Queens (NYC) for the rest of his life.
 He met Kathy Kaye, a South African woman, and married her in 1949.
 The couple had no children and remained together until her death in 1972.
 Until shortly before Eisenstaedt's death, he would walk daily from his home to his Life office on the Avenue of the Americas and 51st Street.

-He died in his bed at midnight at his beloved Menemsha Inn cottage known as the "Pilot House" at age 96 in the company of his sister-in-law, Lucille Kaye, and a friend, William E. Marks.
+He died in August 1995 at age 96 at his Martha's Vineyard vacation cottage named "Pilot House", in the company of his sister-in-law, Lucille Kaye, and a photographer friend, William E. Marks.

 He was buried at Mount Hebron Cemetery in Flushing, Queens.